Virginia Lee Burton: Return to East Coast

 In 1928, after a year at art school, Burton moved to Boston, Massachusetts, where her father was living.
 It was also closer to her sister, by then a dancer in New York City, who invited Virginia to join her.
 Their father broke his leg, and Burton stayed in Boston to help him.
-She found work as a "sketcher" for the newspaper Boston Evening Transcript (now defunct).
+She found work as a "sketcher" for the Boston Evening Transcript (now defunct).
 For two-and-a-half years, she worked under its drama and music critic.
 Portraying actors and other performers, she signed her drawings as "VleeB".

 In fall 1930, Burton enrolled in a Saturday morning drawing class taught by sculptor and artist George Demetrios at the Boston Museum School.
-By spring, the two artists were married.
+By spring, Burton and Demetrios artists were married.
 For a year, the couple lived in Lincoln, where their first son Aristides (called Ari) was born.
 They moved to the Folly Cove neighborhood of Gloucester.
 Their second son Michael was born in nearby Groton on Burton's birthday in 1935.

 Burton said her first published book, Choo Choo (1935), about an anthropomorphic train engine, reflected strategy she learned from reactions to her first book, which was not published:

-She was known for designing the whole work: design, illustration, typeface, and space.
+Burton was known for designing the whole work: design, illustration, typeface, and space.
 She said first she made her drawings or preliminary sketches, then she wrote the story, as it came first to her in images.
 Her papers include the "numerous preparatory sketches, the reworking of illustrations that had not proven personally satisfactory to [her], and the demands for quality reproduction of the artwork [that] indicate her meticulous attention to detail."
 Her books were known for their themes of "importance of teamwork, environmental awareness, perseverance, and adapting to change while still recognizing the importance of the past."

-In 1941, Burton founded the textile collective, Folly Cove Designers, in Cape Ann, Massachusetts and designed some of the textiles.
+In 1941, Burton founded the textile collective, Folly Cove Designers, in Cape Ann, Massachusetts, and designed some of the textiles.
 Its works were included in arts and crafts exhibitions of the 1940s and 1950s.
 It reflected the earlier Arts and Crafts Movement of the 19th century, "both in its union of design and production and in the formation as a cooperative guild.
 The linoleum block print designs for domestic items were innovative and unique, bringing recognition and accolades to the group."
 The group sold some of their textiles to major retailers such as Lord & Taylor, F. Schumacher, Rich's of Atlanta and Skinner Silks.

-They had 16 museum exhibitions and some of their works are held in the collections of Boston's Museum of Fine Arts, the Peabody Essex Museum in Salem, and New York City's Metropolitan Museum of Art.
+The collective had 16 museum exhibitions and some of their works are held in the collections of Boston's Museum of Fine Arts, the Peabody Essex Museum in Salem, and New York City's Metropolitan Museum of Art.

-Burton died on October 15, 1968 of lung cancer.
+Burton died on October 15, 1968, of lung cancer.